Health Outreach Baltimore recently celebrated 9 years serving families at Mercy Medical Center. Read more here.

 Health Outreach Baltimore’s (HOB) student advocates partner with Mercy Medical Center to connect pregnant women and families with young children to community resources in three Mercy Medical Center departments:

-Over twenty student advocates work throughout the academic year to connect clients to following community resources:
+Over twenty-five student advocates work throughout the academic year to connect clients to following community resources:

 - GED programs